AVEVA/OMF-Docs/docs/Data_Messages.rst

 	]

-Partial updates can be sent as follows:
+Partial updates can be sent as follows assuming a container *Tank1Measurements* with the above type registered:

 ::